 This is also not the time to visit the local beaches.
 With only an average of 4 hours of sunshine per day, and average water temperatures much too cold to enjoy.
 In fact, the average water temperature for the month is only 2°C (36°F).
 These numbers actually represent the coldest water temperatures of the year.

 For those who want a little history with their stay, then the 100-year-old Scandic Palace Hotel is the perfect choice.
-Perfect for the individual traveler or those with families, the hotel offers a well-equipped fitness room, free WiFi throughout the building, and room service.
+Perfect for the individual traveler or for those with families, the hotel offers a room service, free internet access and is equipped with its own fitness centre.
 Guests can choose from four room styles including economy, standard single, standard and superior.
-There is also an on-site restaurant and bar.
+There is also an on-site restaurant and bar to make use of.

-If you are looking for traditional Danish food along with a side of history, then Restaurant Schoennemann is the place to be.
-Named Lunch Restaurant of the Year twice, the eatery pays homage to its extensive history and offers a mix of fresh fish, duck, chicken and more.
+If you are looking for traditional Danish grub then Restaurant Schoennemann is the place to be.
+Located bang in the centre of the city, this eatery pays homage to its extensive history and offers a variety of Danish classics such as herring and open-faced sandwiches.
 Additionally, guests can taste one of over 200 schnapps from the bar.
-Due to the restaurant's popularity, reservations are highly recommended.
+Due to the restaurant's popularity, reservations are recommended.

-Named the world's best-designed restaurant in 2013, Höst is one restaurant that foodies cannot miss.
+A big contender on the Copenhagen dining circuit, Höst is one restaurant that foodies cannot miss.
 The chefs at the restaurant transform traditional Danish dishes with modern twists using only the freshest local ingredients available.
-The signature menu includes such offerings as lobster and beef tenderloin; there's also a fine wine list paired to the dishes and the restaurant's attentive staff will be able to assist you if you have any queries.
+The signature menu includes offerings such as lobster and beef tenderloin; there's also a fine wine list paired to the dishes and the restaurant's attentive staff will be able to assist you if you have any queries.

-Founded in 2006, Mikkeller is a microbrewery that brings new and homemade brews to the public.
-This spot is a must for any beer lover who is visiting Copenhagen.
-Even those who don't like beer are likely to discover something they love.
-Having won Danish Brewery of the Year twice, this is one spot that shouldn't be passed up.
+Founded in 2006, Mikkeller is a microbrewery that provides the Danish public with innovative artisan beers.
+This spot is a must for any beer-lover who is visiting Copenhagen.
+Even those who don't like the drink are likely to discover something they love; the brewery has won a string of awards and as such shouldn't be passed up.